SEARCH MIT MANAGEMENT

 The MIT Sloan Fellows Program is that rare chance in modern life to take a deep breath.
 To get your bearings and map your future.
-To build your skills and your network and define your place in the world.
+To build your skills and your global leadership network and define your place in the world.
 It’s the time and space to craft powerful solutions and investigate the intersecting realms of leadership and innovation.
 The MIT Sloan Fellows Program is designed to be the most profound—and the most productive—year of your life.

 "I wanted the high-level access to MIT faculty that comes with being a Sloan Fellow—to be able to talk over problems with Nobel Laureates in physics and economics, with innovators and ground-shakers."